Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Summary and conclusions

 \section{Summary and conclusions}

-VIS and IR imagery provide very important meteorological and geographical information.
-While VIS images are unavailable at night because of the lack of sunlight, IR images have various limitations in nighttime TC monitoring.

-This study presents a CGAN-based model to simulate nighttime visible imagery to complement the nighttime monitoring of meteorological phenomena.
-Our model is a revised version of the pix2pix model in which we replaced the L1 loss with the SSIM loss.
-We used AHI Band03 as the VIS band and used 7 IR bands (Band08, 09, 10, 11, 13, 15, 16).
-We also used the solar zenith angle and the solar azimuth as our model input.
-We obtained a total of 47421 daytime data pairs as our datasets, which include all AHI target area observations of typhoons from July 2015 to September 2023 at a time interval of 10 minutes.
+VIS imagery has various important applications in meteorology, including monitoring TCs.
+However, it is unavailable at night because of the lack of sunlight.
+This study presents a CGAN model that simulates nighttime visible imagery with unprecedented accuracy and spatial resolution.
+Our model is a revised version of the pix2pix model in which we replaced the L1 loss with SSIM loss.
+We used AHI Band03 as the VIS band and carefully selected 7 IR bands (Band08, 09, 10, 11, 13, 15, 16), 4 direction parameters (solar zenith angle, solar azimuth angle, satellite zenith angle, satellite azimuth angle), and a land basemap as our model input.
+We obtained a total of 246078 daytime data pairs as our datasets.
 The statistical results of daytime model validation completely surpass the models presented in previous studies.
-This study also presents the first nighttime model validation for nighttime visible satellite imagery simulation by comparing the AI-generated imagery to normalized VIIRS DNB radiance.
-The nighttime model validation yields slightly worse statistical results due to the presence of parallax between different satellites, but the model's ability to simulate the cloud features of TC remains robust.
-We also validate that our model could be readily applied to the tropical ocean in the northern hemisphere.
-Additionally, we also demonstrate a few potential applications of our model in TC monitoring.
-We show that our model could be used to improve the positioning of relatively weak TC under vertical wind shear (VWS) and monitor the early stages of TC eye formation.
+This study also presents a nighttime model validation by comparing the AI-generated imagery to normalized VIIRS DNB radiance.
+Despite being slightly affected by the parallax, the nighttime model validation yields outstanding statistical results and demonstrates successful generalization to simulate nighttime cloud patterns.
+Additionally, we also highlighted a few potential applications of our model in TC monitoring.
+We showed that our model could be used to improve the positioning of relatively weak TC under vertical wind shear (VWS) and monitor the early stages of TC eye formation.

-Our model successfully simulates nighttime visible satellite imagery of TCs with high accuracy from daytime to nighttime, and our model design of using sunlight direction parameters as model input enables us to manually control the virtual sunlight direction of the AI-generated images.
-Therefore, the results of this study can significantly enhance operational nighttime TC monitoring as well as the monitoring of other regions of the tropical ocean.
+Our model successfully simulates visible satellite imagery with high accuracy from daytime to nighttime.
+The results of this study can significantly enhance nighttime monitoring of TCs and various other meteorological phenomena.